quimpm/daily_tasks/README.md

 # Task Manager

-I made this "Task Manager as a local Agenda for my daily organitzation."
+I made this "Task Manager" as a local Agenda for my daily organitzation.

 ## Installation

-Write to the comand line:
+Write into the comand line:
 ```bash
 vim ~/.bash_aliases
 ```